 The Shogunate had a quandary: the ronin had violated a direct order from the Shogun by avenging their master, yet some said they had acted according to Bushido by avenging their master.
 This has, inevitably, been debated: others believe the truly honorable thing would have been to just charge Kira's home ASAP, deciding to get gallantly cut to pieces through honest action rather than attain vengeance through trickery, especially given the major flaw in their plan — the potential for Kira to die of natural causes at some point before their attack — which would have left them unable to avenge their master.
 On the other hand, in a society where honour is most definitely more important than life itself, it could be argued that their actions were the ultimate demonstration of loyalty to their lord.
 By publicly dishonouring themselves to ensure their plan's success, they could be seen to be making the supreme sacrifice for Asano's sake.
 Therefore, the whole situation was a massive Logic Bomb for Japanese society of those days.

+One thing, however, was perfectly clear to the Shogunate: Questions of honor aside, letting Asano's retainers off the hook for killing a court official would set a dangerous precedent.
 After receiving numerous petitions from the public, the Shogun decided to sentence them to death by seppuku instead of execution as criminals.
 Forty-six ronin died by their own hands on February 4, 1703; Yoshio had sent the last one, Terasaka Kichiemon, back to Ako to inform Asano's former retainers that their revenge had been completed.
 The Shogun pardoned him and Terasaka died at the age of 78, buried next to his comrades and his lord.
 Their weapons, armor, and clothing are still kept at Senkagu-ji.
 The Satsuma man who had insulted Yoshio came to Sengaku-ji to pray for forgiveness and then took his own life; he is also buried next to the ronin.

 The Shogunate allowed Asano Nagahiro to reestablish the Asano clan, but only gave him a tenth of his family's former land.